NR-NJN/Net-AI-ML-Final/README.md

-# Data Center Container Placement Optimization
+# Data Center Container Placement Ops

 A visual demonstration of an RL agent optimizing container placement in a data center network to minimize traffic costs and handle proactive bursts.
+**Right now it is not a fully working demo i still have to make commits but this is a decent start**

 ## Prerequisites